samtupy/nvgt/doc/src/references/include/TOML Reader and Writer (toml.nvgt)/classes/toml/Methods/get.md

 ## Arguments:
 - `string section`: The section to get the value from (if any).
 E.g. game.server
 - `string key = ""`: The key to get.
-- `var@ def = null`: The default value if the key could not be retrieved.
+- `var@ def = null`: The default value to facilitate handling by having an alternative value in case the original value ends up in failure.

 ## Returns:
 `var@`: The value at the particular key if found, the default value otherwise.